jayzeus113/EXCEL/README.md

 ##  Known Limitations

 - Canvas grid content is not screen-reader accessible.
-- When using arrow keys for moving active cell, the focus does not moves to active cell automatically.
 - Formulas support basic arithmetic only no functions (`SUM`, `AVERAGE`, etc.) and no range references (`A1:A10`).
 - No copy/paste, no multi-sheet support, and no import/export beyond the initial bundled `data.json`.